 David Reynolds, MD (Ophthalmic Surgeon)

 Hopewell – Lambertville Eye has a friendly and hard working staff to meet you every vision health need.
 They are an integral part of our total team – focused on serving you.
 With diligent teamwork – we will strive to make your visit pleasant, efficient, enlightening and, yes – fun.
-Front Desk Reception: Kathy, Kim, Angela, Alexandra Front Desk Reception and Technicians: Michelle, Caroline, Jill Optical Apprentice: Marlon Optometric -Optical Tech: Kassandra Billing: Grace, Ellie Medical Resident St Luke’s: 2015: Elizabeth Morels, MD Optometry School 4th year Graduate Externs: Class of 2018-2019: Spencer, Daisy: Class of 2017-2018: Jigna, Jaskiran, Amy, Simone, Karen Class 2016 – 2017: Sari.
+Front Desk Reception: Kathy, Tatiana, Bendji Front Desk Reception and Technicians: Michelle, Alexa, Lori Optical Apprentice: Marlon Optometric -Optical Tech: Kassandra Billing: Ellie Medical Resident St Luke’s: 2015: Elizabeth Morels, MD Optometry School 4th year Graduate Externs: Class of 2020-2021: Inna, Mona, Alyssa, Class of 2019-2020: Spencer, Daisy: Class of 2017-2018: Jigna, Jaskiran, Amy, Simone, Karen Class 2016 – 2017: Sari.
 Yan, Maheen, Inne Class of 2015-2016: Katie, Laura, Alina, Pearl Class of 2014-2015: Sohil, Melissa, Caryn, Stephanie, Daphney, Krystal, Abby Class of 2013-2014: Edmund, Syedia, Asyesha, Trisha Class of 2012 -2013: Moravi, Drasti, Tiffany, Jeff, Jessica, Min, Sana, Michelle